 For the Carpathian Basin Film Review English language is not obligatory if the film is Hungarian.
 In case of films not in Hungarian language, filmmakers must provide the films with English voice or subtitles.

 Entries can be made in the following ways:

-Submissions are valid on both platforms mentioned before, but please, one film submit only on one platform!
+Submissions are valid on all platforms mentioned before, but please, one film submit only on one platform!
 If you submit the same film on several platforms, we accept only the latest one.
 We prefer the festival’s official entry form.

 The submission to our Festival is free of charge.